 Travelers to Mexico need to guard chiefly against food- and mosquito-borne diseases.
 Besides getting the proper vaccinations, carry a good insect repellent and exercise care in what you eat and drink.
 Medical care in Mexico is generally of a high standard, particularly in private hospitals in big cities.

 Make sure all routine vaccinations are up to date and check whether all vaccines are suitable for children and pregnant women.
 See the Centers for Disease Control & Prevention website (wwwnc.cdc.gov/travel) for more details.
 There are no required vaccinations for entering Mexico, but the following are recommended:

-Hepatitis A All travelers (except children less than one year of age).
+Hepatitis A All travelers (except children less than one year of age)

-Typhoid All travelers.
+Typhoid All travelers

 Altitude Sickness May develop in travelers who ascend rapidly to altitudes greater than 2500m.
 Symptoms may include headache, nausea, vomiting, dizziness, malaise, insomnia and loss of appetite.
 Severe cases can lead to death.
 To lessen the chance of altitude sickness, ascend gradually to higher altitudes, avoid overexertion, eat light meals and avoid alcohol.
 People showing any symptoms of altitude sickness should not ascend higher until the symptoms have cleared.
 If the symptoms become worse, or if someone shows signs of fluid in the lungs (high-altitude pulmonary edema) or swelling of the brain (high-altitude cerebral edema), descend immediately to a lower altitude.
 Descent of 500m to 1000m is generally adequate except in cases of cerebral edema.